insected/bobbae_gcp-wiki/AI.md

 Systems built around AI will affect and, in many cases, redefine medical interventions, autonomous transportation, criminal justice, financial risk management and many other areas of society.

-However, considering the challenges highlighted in the previous section, the usefulness and fairness of these AI systems will be gated by our ability to understand, explain and control them.

 https://storage.googleapis.com/cloud-ai-whitepapers/AI%20Explainability%20Whitepaper.pdf

 ### XAI